 For adolescents who are not sexually active, the examination is similar to that of children.

-All sexually active girls and those who are no longer active but have a history of a sexually transmitted disease may be offered a pelvic examination.
-However, clinicians can often check for STDs using a urine sample or a vaginal swab and thus avoid doing a speculum examination.
+All sexually active girls and those who are no longer active but have a history of a sexually transmitted infection may be offered a pelvic examination.
+However, clinicians can often check for STIs using a urine sample or a vaginal swab and thus avoid doing a speculum examination.

 Testing is guided by the symptoms present.

-Urine assays of the beta-subunit of human chorionic gonadotropin (beta-hCG) are specific and highly sensitive; they become positive within about 1 wk of conception.
+Urine assays of the beta-subunit of human chorionic gonadotropin (beta-hCG) are specific and highly sensitive; they become positive within about 1 week of conception.
 Serum assays are specific and even more sensitive.

 Tests used for cervical cancer screening include

-Specimens of cervical cells taken for the Pap test are examined for signs of cervical cancer; the same specimen may be tested for HPV.
-Screening tests are done routinely for most of a woman’s life (see also Cervical Cancer Screening Guidelines for Average-Risk Women).
+Specimens of cervical cells taken for the Pap test are examined for signs of cervical cancer Prevention Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more ; the same specimen may be tested for HPV.
+Screening tests are done routinely for most of a woman’s life (see also Cervical Cancer Screening).

 Pap tests should be resumed if a woman has a new sex partner; it should be continued if she has several sex partners.

-For women with certain indications (eg, women with HIV infection), more frequent screening may be required, and screening may be started at a younger age.
+For women with certain indications (eg, women with HIV infection or previous cervical cancer), more frequent screening may be required, and screening may be started at a younger age.

 Bedside inspection of a cervical mucus specimen by a trained examiner can provide information about the menstrual cycle and hormone states; this information may help in assessment of infertility and time of ovulation.

-The specimen is placed on a slide, allowed to dry, and assessed for degree of microscopic crystallization (ferning), which reflects levels of circulating estrogens.
+The specimen is placed on a slide, allowed to dry, and assessed for degree of microscopic crystallization (ferning Cervix Hormonal interaction between the hypothalamus, anterior pituitary gland, and ovaries regulates the female reproductive system.
+The hypothalamus secretes a small peptide, gonadotropin-releasing... read more ), which reflects levels of circulating estrogens.
 Just before ovulation, cervical mucus is clear and copious with abundant ferning because estrogen levels are high.
 Just after ovulation, cervical mucus is thick and ferns little.

 Imaging of suspected masses and other lesions usually involves ultrasonography, which may be done in the office; both transvaginal and transabdominal probes are used.